astropy/photutils/docs/user_guide/grouping.rst

 algorithm determines whether a given source's light profile interferes with that of any other source by using a "critical separation" parameter.
-This parameter sets the minimum distance required between two source for them to be placed in separate groups.
+This parameter sets the minimum distance required between two sources for them to be placed in separate groups.
 Typically, this critical separation is defined as a multiple of the stellar full width at half maximum (FWHM), which is a measure of the source's apparent size.